lucaderenzo/Web-server/README.md

 # Simple server

-This is a project for a simple web server Luca
+This is a project for a simple web server